joedicastro/vps-comparison/README.md

 -   Linode has an additional console (Lish) that allows you to control your instance even when is inaccessible by ssh and perform rescue or management tasks.
 -   In Scaleway you have to set a root password first to get access to the KVM console.
 -   The Scaleway's control panel in the basic account/SLA level is very limited and counter-intuitive, I don't know if this improves with superior levels.
+-   In Scaleway happened to me once that the provision time exceed more than 45 min that I have to cancel the operation (that it was not easy, though).
+-   In OVH the first provision of a VPS server it's a manual process and you have to pass a weird identification protocol on the way, including an incoming phone call in my case.

 Instance creation
 -----------------